RandomStudio/random-studio/src/pages/projects/digital-partner-for-belgium-fashion-house-maison-margiela-–-artisanal-ss20.md

       isAlwaysMuted: false
     marginTop: 0
     marginLeft: 0
+    caption: >-
+      Artisanal SS20

-    caption: Inspired by the ‘Bourgeois gesture’ and its place in the cyber-industrial revolution of today, this collection saw Galliano trace and reuse fragments of the past, upcycling classic shapes from the turn of the century – and rebelling against them.
+      Inspired by the ‘Bourgeois gesture’ and its place in the cyber-industrial revolution of today, this collection saw Galliano trace and reuse fragments of the past, upcycling classic shapes from the turn of the century – and rebelling against them.
   - video:
       autoplay: false
       hasControls: false